What Is A Principle Angle

 If you're given the coordinates (x, y) of a point on the unit circle, you can determine the principle angle using the following:

-Consider the signs of x and y: The signs of x and y will determine the quadrant.
-For example, if both x and y are positive, the angle is in the first quadrant.
+• Consider the signs of x and y: The signs of x and y will determine the quadrant.
+As an example, if both x and y are positive, the angle is in the first quadrant.
 If x is negative and y is positive, the angle is in the second quadrant, and so on.
 Adjust the angle obtained from arctan accordingly to fall within the 0° to 360° range.

 3. Given a Complex Number: